PowerDNS/pdns/docs/upgrading.rst

 4.0.X to 4.1.0
 --------------

 - Recursion has been removed, see the :doc:`dedicated migration guide <guides/recursion>`.
 - ALIAS record expension is disabled by default, use :ref:`setting-expand-alias` to enable.
+- The :doc:`LDAP Backend <backends/ldap>` now supports additional Record types

+  - NSEC3
+  - NSEC3PARAM
+  - TLSA
+  - CDS
+  - CDNSKEY
+  - OPENPGPKEY
+  - TKEY
+  - URI
+  - CAA

 Changed options
 ^^^^^^^^^^^^^^^